 torriano - Hearing Eye publications web-site.
 Hearing Eye is run from the Torriano Meeting House, in North London.

 Ver Poets: This St Albans based poetry group was founded in 1967 by May Badman.
 We have a wide-ranging membership, half of whom live beyond easy travelling distance of St Albans.
 Three Newsletters a year help to keep the society functioning across the miles.
 Meetings on the 3rd Friday of the month with additional informal meetings and workshops, hosted by members in their own homes.
 The annual Open Competition regularly draws over 1000 entries.
-Further details on the website: or from Daphne Schiller ( Membership) 01727 864898 or Anna Avebury (Programme) 01727 756911.
+Further details on the website: or from Greg Smith (Membership) E-mail or 01582 715817 or Anna Avebury (Programme) 01727 756911.

 Welsh Poetry Competition - Launched in 2007 the aim is to encourage and foster the wealth of creative writing talent that we know exists in Wales but currently languishes in the doldrums.
 We aim to inspire people to capture life in the present day and to give a voice to a new generation of poets and writers.
 We are not interested in purely academic types of literature but would much rather see pure raw passion burst onto the creative writing scene.